If you are logged in, you can click the white circle on the right side of each tab to check the completed item off your list.

 Honor code suspended and dismissed students should consult with the Honor Code Office.

-If you are required to discontinue from your current enrollment, you will want to contact OneStop Student Services to make appropriate arrangements.
+If you are required to discontinue from your current enrollment, you will want to contact OneStop to make appropriate arrangements.
 A BYU OneStop Counselor can assist you with your individual needs and circumstances by coordinating many areas of service on campus, including: Admissions, Scholarships, and the Veterans Support Office.

 Often students’ orders require them to report before they are able to personally proceed with the discontinuance process; in this case, your counselor can help you even after you have reported for active duty.
-Call OneStop Counseling (801-422-7075) to schedule an appointment with a counselor.
+Call OneStop (801-422-7075) to schedule an appointment with a counselor.